Can my baby have hot dogs?

 Sources: CDC, AAP.
 This is general guidance, not medical advice.
 Ask your pediatrician about your child.

-Check any food for hot dogs’s exact stage
+Check any food for your baby’s exact stage

 TinyPlate checks any food for your baby’s exact age, tracks the top 9 allergens, and builds a week of safe meals from what’s already in your kitchen.